-- Didactic Courses: An incomplete must be made up within one quarter following the end of the term in which it was awarded; in unusual circumstances, a student may petition the dean of academic affairs for an extension prior to the deadline. - Clinical Courses: An incomplete must be made up upon completion of all other coursework and prior to issuing a certificate or diploma.
+- Didactic Courses (Lecture/Lab courses): An incomplete must be made up within one quarter following the end of the term in which it was awarded; in unusual circumstances, a student may petition the dean of academic affairs for an extension prior to the deadline. - Clinical Courses: An incomplete must be made up upon completion of all other coursework and prior to issuing a certificate or diploma.

 A final grade shall be assigned when the stipulated work has been completed and evaluated or when the time limit for completing the work, as specified by the instructor, has expired.
+Exceptions to this policy may be approved by the Dean of Academic Affairs.